NCPreacher/NCPreacher/README.md

 ### Hi there 👋

 I'm Marcin.
 Last term computer science student.
 Currently based in Wroclaw, Poland.
-This is my repository with few projects that i made during my studies.
+This is my repository with few projects that i made during my studies and are worth mentioning.

 These are technologies that i'm familiar with and worked in